limyifan1/hawkercentral/README.md

 We are a free, crowdsourced hawker platform in Singapore relying on Singaporeans to share information about our local F&B places.
 We love hawker food and hope you do too!
 If you want to contribute, hop over here: [contributing.md](https://github.com/limyifan1/hawkercentral/blob/master/CONTRIBUTING.md)

 ### Database Structure
-We have 4 collections in use: hawkers, deliveries, cuisine, etc. <br/>
+We have 4 collections in use: hawkers, deliveries, cuisine, etc. The hakwers and deliveries collection are the most relevant.  <br/>
 ##### hawkers collection:
 Each new hawker listing added as a new document, with an auto-generated id.
 Each document has the data has shown in data dictionary below<br/>
 ##### deliveries collection: